-PROCEDURE FOR DEALING WITH APPEALS AND COMPLAINTS CONCERNING THE DENIAL OF A DOCTORAL DEGREE, THE REJECTION OF AN APPLICATION OF AN EXTERNAL OR A DOCTORAL STUDENT FOR DEFENDING A DOCTORAL DISSERTATION, AND ANY OTHER MATTERS RELATING TO THE PURSUIT OF A DOCTORAL DEGREE AT THE UNIVERSITY
+PROCEDURE FOR DEALING WITH APPEALS AND COMPLAINTS CONCERNING THE DENIAL OF A DOCTORAL DEGREE, THE REJECTION OF AN APPLICATION OF AN EXTERNAL CANDIDATE OR A DOCTORAL STUDENT FOR DEFENDING A DOCTORAL DISSERTATION, AND ANY OTHER MATTERS RELATING TO THE PURSUIT OF A DOCTORAL DEGREE AT THE UNIVERSITY

-142. An appeal against non-award of the degree of Doctor of Science may be lodged with the Ombudsman for Academic Ethics and Procedures, appointed by the LMT, within 10 days of the adoption of the respective decision.

-143. If the Doctoral Committee decides that a dissertation or monograph cannot be prepared for defence within one year of the date of submission of the application, an external student may appeal against this decision to the Senate within 5 working days of the date of the decision of the Doctoral Committee.
-The Senate must hear the external student's appeal in accordance with the procedure laid down by the Senate.
-If the Senate decides to reject the external student's appeal, the student may reapply for defending his/her dissertation not earlier than after one year.

-144. All other disputes arising in the process of doctoral studies are dealt with in accordance with the procedure laid down in the Dispute Hearing Rules of the University.
+- 142. An appeal against non-award of the Doctor's degree may be lodged with the Ombudsman for Academic Ethics and Procedures, appointed by the LMT, within 10 days of the adoption of the respective decision. - 143.
+If the Doctoral Committee decides that a dissertation or monograph cannot be prepared for defence within one year of the date of submission of the application, a doctoral student or an external candidate may appeal against this decision to the Senate within 5 working days of the date of the decision of the Doctoral Committee.
+The Senate must hear the doctoral student's or the external candidate's appeal in accordance with the procedure laid down by the Senate.
+If the Senate decides to reject the doctoral student's or external candidate's appeal, the doctoral student or external candidate may reapply for defending his/her dissertation not earlier than after one year. - 144.
+All other disputes arising in the process of doctoral studies are dealt with in accordance with the procedure laid down in the Dispute Hearing Rules of the University.